pinobatch/numism/docs/gb_emu_testing.md

 a Game Boy produces AF=$9A00, which `daa` adjusts to $0090 (Z and C flags set).
 VBA adjusts $9A instead to $00B0 (Z, H, and C set).

-VBA fails "02-interrupts" at `halt`.
-As described in "Halt bug", this instruction in VBA behaves all kinds of wrong.
+VBA and GNUBoy fail "02-interrupts" at `halt`.
+As described in "Halt bug", this instruction behaves all kinds of wrong in VBA.
 The test sets IE=$04 (timer), TAC=$05, TIMA=IF=0, does `halt nop`, and looks for IF & $04 nonzero.
 To demonstrate:
 ```
 INST 327600000000, AF 0400, HL FF07, IEIF 0400
 ; disassembles to